 Magnetic Trip Unit

-The magnetic trip unit provides protection against a short circuit.
+The magnetic trip unit provides short circuit protection.
 It is made up of an electromagnetic device coupled with a fixed or adjustable armature.

-The strong current flowing through the coils creates a magnetic field that pulls the moving armature towards the fixed threshold.
+The strong current flowing through the coils creates a magnetic field that pulls the moving armature toward the fixed threshold.
 Then, the hammer trip pushes the moveable contact open.

-MCBs are classified based on their tripping curves to suit different types of applications.
-The 5types of MCBs are as follows:
+MCBs are classified based on their trip curves to suit different types of applications.
+The 5 types of miniature circuit breakers are as follows:

 B Type MCB

 Purpose: Protecting the electrical circuits of equipment that do not cause surge current

 Application: Mainly used in residential applications or light commercial applications where connected loads are primarily lighting fixtures and domestic appliances with mainly resistive elements